RicoJia/ricojia.github.io/_posts/2022/2022-05-01-deep-learning-Strategies-part2.markdown

     - Try artificial data synthesis.
 For example, in speech recognition, superpositioning car noise on human speech is a great boost.

 - If you are overfitting. it's kind of hard to tell whether you should focus on reducing bias or variance.

+### Simulated Scenarios (From Coursera)

+You are employed by a startup building self-driving cars.
+You are in charge of detecting road signs (stop sign, pedestrian crossing sign, construction ahead sign) and traffic signals (red and green lights) in images.
+The goal is to recognize which of these objects appear in each image.

+1. Your 100,000 labeled images are taken using the front-facing camera of your car.
+This is also the distribution of data you care most about doing well on.
+You think you might be able to get a much larger dataset off the internet, which could be helpful for training even if the distribution of internet data is not the same.
+Suppose that you came from working with a project for human detection in city parks, so you know that detecting humans in diverse environments can be a difficult problem.
+What is the first thing you do?
+Assume each of the steps below would take about an equal amount of time (a few days).

+- A. Train a basic model and proceed with error analysis.
+- B. Leave aside the pedestrian detection, to move faster and then later solve the pedestrian problem alone.
+- C. Spend a few days collecting more data to determine how hard it will be to include more pedestrians in your dataset.
+- D. Start by solving pedestrian detection, since you already have the experience to do this.

+**Answer**: Though C might be true, it's always better to start the iteration earlier.

+2. If some pictures were collected with labels that only contain `[car, pedestrian]`, without the remaining classes, what should you do?

+- A. Make the missing labels as 1 (detected)
+- B. Calculate loss that only considers `[car, pedestrian]`

+**Answer: ** A is more "false positive" prone.
+B is more reasonable to use.

+3. Your training set error is quite much higher than that of humans.
+So:

+- A. You have a variance issue
+- B. You have an avoidable issue

+**Answer: ** A.

+4. If your errors due to mislabelling is 4.2%, does that mean your accuracy will increase by 4.2% after we fix them?

+**Answer: ** No. That's the ceiling.
+There might be other issues with the associated data.

+5. If your errors are mostly due to occlusion.
+Should you work on it immediately?

+**Answer: ** Maybe not.
+We have to weight how easy it is to get more images for that.